 My Minimalist Morning Routine

 My Minimalist Morning Routine includes things that move my body, wake my mind, and nourish my soul.
-I learned that having something for each of these categories is necessary for my morning routine via the Inspired Riser course found in The Ultimate Productivity Bundle 2020.

 Since focusing on those teachings, my routine has really taken shape and helped me grow much quicker, which I’m so thankful for achieving!

 Now let’s dive into my Minimalist Morning Routine!

 My favorite way to be woken up in the morning is to the sound of birds chirping and the sun rising.
 However, that only happens on the weekends, because I enjoy waking up right before the sun during the week.